Yastrzemski homers on 30th birthday, Giants beat D’backs 6-1

 Trevor Cahill and four relievers held the Diamondbacks to five hits, and the Giants completed their first three-game series sweep of the season.

 Yastrzemski drove a 3-2 pitch from Luke Weaver (1-4) into the Giants’ bullpen in center field leading off the sixth for a 2-1 lead.
+His birthday happens to fall on the same weekend as the birthday of his grandfather, Hall of Famer Carl Yastrzemski.

+“You can’t write that stuff,” Mike Yastrzemski said.
+“It’s just been really fun to have these opportunities and just try to make the most of them.
+It’s been fun and we’ve been winning games.”

 Alex Dickerson added a three-run homer off Hector Rondon in the seventh to provide cushion and make it a 5-1 game.
 Evan Longoria doubled home a run and Pablo Sandoval had a run-scoring single to round out San Francisco’s offense.